 Spotting a brain tumour early can be a matter of life and death.
 Over 5,000 people lose their lives to a brain tumour each year, while over 10,600 people are diagnosed, according to the Brain Tumour Charity.

+So can an eye doctor detect a brain tumor?
 An optometrist (also known as an optician) can check for blurred vision and monitor unusual pupil dilation and the colour of the optic nerve.
 A Visual Fields diagnostic test can assist in the diagnosis.
 This test is widely available within optometry practices today.
 If anything looks out of the ordinary, you'll immediately be referred to a neurologist.

 Cardiovascular disease kills someone in the UK every three minutes, according to the Heart Research Institute.
 An optometrist can spot a white ring around the cornea (the clear surface of your eye), which can be an indicator of high blood cholesterol, a common contributor to coronary heart disease, a heart attack or a stroke.